 The Foundation of the CSRO

-The CSRO is currently entering its 25th year as a charitable organization.
+The CSRO is currently in its 31st year as a charitable organization.
 The CSRO began when a few brave souls spoke out and asked, why can’t there be a cure?
 The charity was built over 20 years ago on the premise of hope.
 An unyielding belief that one day, there would be a cure for paralysis.

 In 1982, Ray Wickson was involved in an accident that changed his life, leaving him paralyzed.
 Although this was a difficult time in Ray’s life, who had just turned 30, he wasted little time feeling sorry for himself.
 While recovering at the Lyndhurst Rehabilitation Centre, Ray began to inquire about the possibility of finding a cure for paralysis – what had been done up to this point medically?
 Ray learned that since 1945 through the 1980’s, there had been little spinal injury research done.
 Previous to 1945, before the advent of penicillin, spinal cord injuries were often fatal, as victims would die of infection.